lowRISC/opentitan/hw/ip/otbn/README.md

 The instruction set is described in machine readable form in `data/insns.yml`.
-This is parsed by Python code in `util/insn_yaml.py`, which runs various sanity checks on the data.
+This is parsed by Python code in `util/insn_yaml.py`, which runs various basic checks on the data.
 The binutils-based toolchain described above uses this information.
 Other users include: